maxim945/TEMdatabase/README.md

 Getting started

+Create a directory from which you would like to intasll and operate your database Use this line within your directory to clone the data : git clone https://github.com/PyEED/TEMdatabase.git

 1. First you have to install all dependencies.

 1.1.
 Go into the TEMdatabase directory on your linux terminal.